wultra/powerauth-restful-integration/docs/Deploying-PowerAuth-Standard-RESTful-API.md

 The credentials are stored in the `pa_integration` table.

-_Note: For SOAP interface, PowerAuth Server uses WS-Security, `UsernameToken` validation (plain text password).
-The RESTful interface is secured using Basic HTTP Authentication (pre-emptive)._
+_Note: The RESTful interface is secured using Basic HTTP Authentication (pre-emptive).
+For SOAP interface used in the Java EE integration, PowerAuth Server uses WS-Security, `UsernameToken` validation (plain text password)._

 ## Deploying PowerAuth Standard RESTful API